TechintheShire/Hobbiton/12. Artificial Intelligence & Machine Learning/How to deploy Ollama and Open WebUI in Docker/How to deploy Ollama and Open WebUI in Docker.md

   <img src="./Icons%20and%20Screenshots/20251007_115237.png" height="170"/>
 </a>

-# How to deploy Ollama and OpenWebUI in Docker
+# How to deploy Ollama and Open WebUI in Docker

 <!--
 YouTube <br>